anacarolina-arellano/FirstVueApp/README.md

-###**PG20 T3 JavaScript Frameworks - A1: UI and Navigation**
+###**PG20 T3 JavaScript Frameworks - A2: Routes, Controllers, Directives, Events**
 Submitted by: Ana Carolina Arellano
-Date: 24/05/2021
+Date: 07/06/2021
-Version: 1
+Version: 2
 ----------
 ####**Description of what the project does**
-This is the User Interface and Navigation of my warehouse project.
-It does not contain any implamentation related to data but shows how the website will look like once implemented.
-For this purpose, data has been hardcoded in order to display the components done in this stage of development
+This is the basic app of my Warehouse project.
+It contains the UI, navigation and the four main roles of the project: the customer, the inventory manager, the shipping picker and the sales.
+In order to achieve the goals for the app, I made use of Vue directives and event handlers.

 ####**Download/Install**
 ---------